-As a general advice: Documents many times needed in these first days or weeks are your passport, the job contract (if applicable), your visa grant letter and a proof of a residential address.
-Thus have them handy or carry them along while sorting out your business!
+Documents many times needed in these first days or weeks are your passport, the job contract (if applicable), your visa grant letter and a proof of a residential address.
+Have them handy or carry them along while sorting out your business!

 Also, do not forget to register with the Consulate General in Sydney!
 This has to be done within 90 days after the announcement of departure to Australia.
 The Consulate General is your point of contact for all administrative matters and when you find yourself in difficulty.
 Registration is not only mandatory but you do yourself a favor as it will speed up processes like getting a new passport.

+Bringing any important documents you have (e.g. proof of an income).
 Some banks will allow you to open a bank account whilst still in Switzerland (e.g. try Westpac).
-This allows you to have money handy at your arrival.

 Most people here have and need a car!
 Once you know which car you want to buy, it will be a matter of half an hour and you drive off in your own car, insurance and registration done by the car dealer.
-Expect a price from $6000 onwards for a small, manually driven second hand car in good condition.
 Have a look from home on www.carsales.com.au

 A Tax File Number (TFN) is a unique number issued by the Australian Government.
 You most likely need a TFN for your job to avoid tax withheld from your pay or from the earnings on your bank account.
 You can apply for it online.